-The long-term goal of our lab is to better understand how different gastrointestinal developmental stages differ in their response to inflammation, and specifically the mechanism by which immaturity of the small intestine predisposes development of NEC.
-To accomplish this, we are actively examining the effects of inflammation on intestinal homeostasis and repair mechanisms at different stages of intestinal development in mice.
-Mice provide an excellent model for studying intestinal development.
-Mice and human intestine develop in a defined, sequential pattern.
+Thus, the long-term goal of our lab is to better understand how different gastrointestinal developmental stages differ in their response to inflammation, and specifically the mechanism by which immaturity of the small intestine predisposes development of NEC.
+To accomplish this, we are actively examining the effects of inflammation on intestinal homeostasis and repair mechanisms at different stages of intestinal development by utilizing mice.
+Mice provide an excellent model for studying intestinal development as the intestinal tract of both mice and humans develop in a defined, sequential pattern.
+Mice, however, are born at an earlier stage of intestinal development than humans.
 Newborn mice have small intestine that is developmentally similar to human infants at approximately 16 weeks, and mice at four weeks of age are developmentally similar to term human infants.
-Thus examining mice at various points during their first four weeks of life are allowing us to better understand how inflammation affects the intestines of premature infants.
+Thus, examining mice at various points during their first four weeks of life are allowing us to better understand how inflammation affects the intestines of premature infants.

-We have also discovered that infants with NEC have significantly decreased numbers of Paneth cells.
+We have also discovered that infants with surgical NEC have significantly decreased numbers of Paneth cells.
 Paneth cells are located at the base of intestinal crypts and are a key cellular component of the innate immune system.
 Paneth cells are important in mucosal development, host defense, and regulation of the intestinal microbiota, and maintenance of intestinal stem cell populations.
 However, their role in NEC is unknown.
-We have developed a novel model of NEC that uses Paneth cell ablation to induce intestinal pathology that is consistent with human NEC.
-Using this model, we are examining the role of Paneth cells in development of NEC.
+We have developed several complimentary mouse models that use Paneth cell disruption followed by formula feeding or induction of bacterial dysbiosis to induce intestinal pathology that is consistent with human NEC.
+Using these models, we are examining the role of Paneth cells, bacterial dysbiosis, and formula composition in development of NEC.